Center for Sensor Systems and Technology

 Ph.D., Physical Chemistry, University of California, Berkeley

-Dr. Freedman serves as Director of the Center for Sensor Systems and Technology.
+Dr. Freedman serves as Co-Director of the Center for Sensor Systems and Technology.
 His work has focused on a broad range of studies which encompass interfacial phenomena relevant to environmental chemistry, semiconductor processing, and biothreat detection.
 He has also been responsible for developing many of the technologies discussed above, including the CAPS-based monitors, trace oxygen and humidity sensing systems, plant health monitor and IG window seal integrity monitor.

 - Fred Bacon, Aerodyne Research, Inc.

 Aerosol optical properties measurements by a CAPS single scattering albedo monitor: Comparisons between summer and winter in Beijing, China, Han, T., Xu, W., Li, J., Freedman, A., Zhao, J., Wang, Q., Chen, C., Zhang, Y, Wang, Z., Fu, P., Liu, X., Sun, Y., JGR, 122, 2513-2526, 2017.

 Application of oxygen A-band equivalent width to disambiguate downwelling radiances for cloud optical depth measurement E. Niple, H. Scott, J. Conant, S. Jones, F. Iannarilli, and W. Pereira, Atmos.
 Meas.
 Tech., 9, 4167-4179, 2016.

 Single Scattering Albedo Monitor for Airborne Particulates, T. B. Onasch, P. Massoli, P. L. Kebabian, F. B. Hills, F. W. Bacon, A. Freedman, Aerosol Sci.
 Technol., 49, 267-279, 2015.